 -

-Popular Artists: Emerging talents like Manish Lal Shrestha who blend tradition with innovation.
+Popular Artists: Newer talents such as Manish Lal Shrestha who combine the traditional with the new innovation

 4. Landscape Paintings